matteo14c/HaploCoV/README.md

 Indicates that the novel candidate lineage/variant had a prevalence above the minimum cut-off value at 5 distinct intervals in Delhi and at only a single interval in
 West Bengal

-The sentece XXX is used to indicated that no data are available and/or that the novel variant did not show an prevalence above the minimum threshold at any time.

 ### Increase (2 fold by default)